joej164/DevOps-Getting-Started/README.md

 **Learn [Postman](https://www.getpostman.com/)**

 This is a tool for parsing REST API's.
 I think you can also use it for SOAP API's also, but i've not investigated.
-What's really cools is you can create code snippets for whatever language your Programmers want to use.
+What's really cool is you can create functional code snippets for whatever language your Programmers want to use.

+At that point, it's really easy to create scripts.
+The code may not be nice and pretty, but they it works.

 **Pro Tip:**
 *There are 2 versions of Postman, thick and thin.